So, here’s the thing.

 “Gratitude is strongly and consistently associated with greater happiness.
 Gratitude helps people feel more positive emotions, relish good experiences, improve their health, deal with adversity, and build strong relationships.”

 With that finding in mind, I can’t wait to start journalling right away, and here’s my day 1.
-I am basically just following the format available on the book, from day 1 to day 90.
+Basically I’m just following the format available on the book, from day 1 to day 90.

 “When you are grateful, fear disappears and abundance appears.”